Timeshares: Is ownership worth the expense?

 Vacation clubs usually work on a points-based system.
 Properties are located all over the world, and some even include cruises.
 Many vacation clubs do use timeshare properties as travel options.

 You aren't guaranteed a particular week or time period with a vacation club.
 While there are more options to choose from, it is often challenging to book accommodations during peak season.

-With the average timeshare price approaching $22,000 (without fees), the timeshare market is still growing.
+With the average cost of timeshares approaching $22,000 (without fees), the timeshare market is still growing.
 As people flee the snow and cold, timeshare sales increase during spring break months.

-About half of all buyers purchase new units from a developer, and the rest buy timeshare resales.
+About half of all buyers purchase a new timeshare unit from a resort developer, and the rest buy a timeshare resale.
 The ARDA reports there are over 1,500 timeshare resorts in the US and over 5,000 in the world.

 While some people want the newest and most luxurious options, there are thousands of timeshares available for purchase at any time.
 A quick check on eBay shows you can buy some timeshare resales for as low as $1 at certain resorts.

 You can also purchase hundreds of thousands of vacation club points for specific properties for $5.

 If this raises red flags to you, it should.
 But before we consider all of the drawbacks of buying timeshares, let's take a look at the reasons people buy them in the first place.